Deterministic algorithms for the Lovasz Local Lemma: simpler, more general, and more parallel: Acknowledgments

 \section{Acknowledgments}

 Thanks to Aravind Srinivasan for helpful discussions, and for pointing me to the method of Sivakumar.
 Thanks to Penny Haxell and Alessandra Graf for some discussions about derandomization in the context of independent transversals.
+Thanks to David Wood for finding some errors in the calculations for non-repetitive coloring.
+Thanks to Jonas H{\"u}botter and journal reviewers for finding a number of corrections and errors.